supercharge/docs/csrf-protection.md

 </form>
 ```

 Supercharge uses the [crumb](https://github.com/hapijs/crumb) plugin to verify the CSRF token.
-The crumb plugin checks incoming requests whether they may contain a CSRF token based on the HTTP method.
+Crumb checks incoming requests whether they contain a CSRF token based on the HTTP method.

 In case the HTTP method matches `POST`, `PUT`, `PATCH`, or `DELETE`, the CSRF token must be present.
-If it doesn’t contain a token, requests will fail with an `403 Forbidden` error.
+If it doesn’t contain a CSRF token, requests will fail with an `403 Forbidden` error.

 ```warning
 Supercharge won’t automatically disable CSRF protection when running tests.